 The annual incentive plan was designed to motivate and reward executives for their role in achieving objectives approved by the Board in the annual budget and longer-term business plan.
-The plan was in place to compensate the NEOs for achieving specific outcomes aligned with the Corporation's strategic objectives and risk appetite and to link their compensation directly to performance of the Corporation over the year, with the aim of enhancing long term profitability.
+The plan is in place to compensate the NEOs for achieving specific outcomes aligned with the Corporation's strategic objectives and risk appetite and to link their compensation directly to performance of the Corporation over the year, with the aim of enhancing long term profitability.
+It is an annual cash bonus.